 - A methodology for exercising TSMO in a Mega-Region

 - How to implement CMM in a Mega-Region

-MetroPlan Orlando, the Metropolitan Planning Organization (MPO) for the Orlando Urbanized Area, is applying the CMM to enhance the role and presence of TSMO at five other MPOs in Central Florida.
+MetroPlan Orlando, the Metropolitan Planning Organization (MPO) for the Orlando Urbanized Area, is applying the Capability Maturity Model (CMM) to enhance the role and presence of TSMO at five other MPOs in Central Florida.
 It is anticipated that this effort will result in implementing TSMO strategies in the corridor to: meet mobility demands and safety concerns; cultivate a culture at the MPOs to enable a methodology for implementing TSMO projects; and address integration of multi-jurisdictional coordination and planning of TSMO strategies into agency practices and procedures.
 This work will showcase the benefits of exercising TSMO in a Mega-Region.

 - One full closure every six (6) days

 - Average of three (3) lane closing events per day

 - Referred to as “most dangerous highway in America” – ABC News, November 2017

 - Segment limits: west side of Tampa to I-4 Ultimate Improvement Project in Orlando

 - Experiences an average of 17 fatal crashes per year